Mao Zedong's cult of personality: Legacy

 The ideology of Maoism has also had a great influence on the development of leftists, including revolutionary movements in many countries of the world — the Khmer Rouge in Cambodia, the Shining Path in Peru, the Maoist Centre in Nepal, and the communist movements in the US and Europe.
 Meanwhile, China itself, after the death of Mao, in its economy has moved far from the ideas of Mao Zedong, preserving the communist ideology.
-The reforms initiated by Deng Xiaoping in 1979 and continued by his followers de facto made the Chinese economy capitalistic, with corresponding consequences for domestic and foreign policy.
+The reform and opening up initiated by Deng Xiaoping in 1979 and continued by his followers made the Chinese economy market-based, with corresponding consequences for domestic and foreign policy.

 In China itself, the persona of Mao is evaluated extremely ambiguously.
 On the one hand, part of the population sees him as a hero of the Civil War, a strong ruler, a charismatic personality.
 Some older Chinese people are nostalgic for their confidence in the future, equality and the absence of corruption, which, in their opinion, existed in the era of Mao.
 On the other hand, many people cannot forgive Mao for the cruelty and mistakes of his massive campaigns, especially the cultural revolution.
 Today in China, it is allowed to speak openly about the role of Mao in the modern history of the country, discussions about the negative aspects of his rule are allowed, however, too harsh criticism is not welcomed and suppressed.
 In the PRC, the official formula for evaluating his activity remains the opinion given by Mao himself as a characteristic of Stalin's activity (as a response to the revelations in Khrushchev's secret report): 70 percent of victories and 30 percent of mistakes.
 In this way, the CCP is seeking recognition of its power in a situation where the bourgeois economy in the PRC is combined with communist ideology.

 Mao has been depicted on postage stamps in China, Albania, and East Germany.
 The collage "Marilyn in the image of Mao" or "Marilyn/Mao" (created by the American photographer Philippe Halsman in 1952) turned into an artistic image used by many famous artists such as Salvador Dalí, Chinese artists Yu Juhan, and Hua Jimin.